Today, we're talking about...

 Specifically, how to raise them.

 Many founders intimately understand the steps they need to take to grow their business.
 The list of projects may include expanding product lines, hiring additional help, updating equipment, and/or optimizing marketing.
 The question is, how do you pay for all this stuff?
+Let's talk about some options.

 This is where most businesses start their funding journey and the epitome of “putting your money where your mouth is.”
 Prior to raising outside funds, the founder puts their own money into the business to prove the idea is viable.
 This money is low cost and it’s available quickly, but it doesn’t come with any strategic value.